Voggastur/full-stack-framework-project/README.md

     logging in, logging out, adding review, updating review, deleting review, adding question, updating question, deleting question,
     adding answer, updating answer, deleting answer, adding product, registering user, and updating userprofile.

-* bag works as intended: when clicking add to bag on a product, bag should fill up with the selected quantity of selected item.
+* bag works as intended: when clicking add to bag on a product, bag should fill up with the selected quantity of the selected item.

 * items can be removed or increased/decreased in quantity in bag view